-Caring for the Caregiver: Maintaining Well-being
+Caring for the Caregiver: Maintaining Physical Health and Well-being

-As the caregiver, you already know how a loved one's serious illness can cause intense and prolonged psychological stress.
+In order to provide the best care to your loved one you need to be as healthy as possible.
+Caregiving can not only be a full-time job, but can cause intense and prolonged psychological stress.
 The signs of stress are well known: worry, anxiety, sadness, and other negative emotions begin to color each day.

-You may have trouble with sleep, and during the day you may be tired, find it hard to concentrate, especially on tasks that seem irrelevant.
-Because of the effects of stress on the immune system, you may also experience more physical problems, including colds, flu, and other upper respiratory illnesses.
+You may have trouble with sleep and during the day you may be tired or find it hard to concentrate, especially on tasks that seem irrelevant.
+Because of the effects of stress on the immune system, you may also experience more physical problems, including colds and flu, and other upper respiratory illness.
+It is easy for caregivers to put their own needs and feelings second or aside, but it is crucial to take care of yourself.

-urprisingly, even when things are going badly and stress is intense, people do have moments when they experience positive emotions such as joy, happiness, love, and compassion.
-And, in fact, except when the situation is truly dire, these upbeat moments occur surprisingly often over the course of a day or week.1
+Orientation to Caregiving CHAPTER 8 / PAGE 8.1 Surprisingly, even when things are going badly and stress is intense, people do have moments when they experience positive emotions such as joy, happiness, love, and compassion.
+And, in fact, except when the situation is truly dire, these upbeat moments occur surprisingly often over the course of a day or week1.

-These positive moments are often fleeting, but they are very important because they help you sustain your wellbeing in the midst of stress.
+These positive moments are often fleeting, but they are very important because they help you sustain your well-being in the midst of stress.
 They can do this in several ways.
 They provide a "breather" from the distressing emotions that accompany stress.
 Many of these positive moments help motivate us and keep us going by reminding us of what matters.
 They can also help to reduce the harmful effects that can occur when the body is under stress for a long time.

 These positive moments sometimes just happen, but at other times, you can make them happen with specific coping strategies.
 These strategies don't make the stress of caregiving go away.
 But they can provide respite, renew purpose, and restore psychological resources that are often depleted by the stress of caregiving.
 These coping strategies do not require extensive training.
 You simply need to think about them to make them happen.

-Here are five strategies to help maintain your own wellbeing in the midst of stress:
+Here are six strategies to help maintain your own well-being in the midst of stress: